Breadvan_update_018: Clay model first iteration

-By moving from the initial ideation sketches to highly resolved renderings, the design ideas are presented in a more refined manner.
-Progressing from the initial search for proportions to a more solid base, includes fitting the design drawings precisely over the packaging of the base car.
-In the renderings the best surfacing and volume ideas generated in the ideation sketches are developed into conclusive material, making the design more solid and the shapes easier to read.
-Some of the renderings are executed in straight viewing angles, eliminating perspective as much as possible.
-Coachbuilder Bas van Roomen has printed these specific renderings to full scale, so they can be used for the transition from a flat piece of paper to what eventually will become a kinetic sculpture.
+We are now moving from the initial ideation sketches to highly resolved renderings.
+Particularly the design ideas are presented in a more refined manner in the renderings.
+The project is progressing from the initial search for proportions to a more solid base.
+This includes fitting the design drawings precisely over the packaging of the base car.
+In the renderings the best surfacing and volume ideas generated are developed into conclusive material.
+The ideation sketches are made more solid and the shapes easier to read.
+Some of the renderings are executed in straight viewing angles.
+These are eliminating perspective as much as possible.
+Coachbuilder Bas van Roomen has printed these specific renderings to full scale.
+These prints can be used for the transition from a flat piece of paper to what eventually will become a kinetic sculpture.

-The very first iteration of the clay model has now been made on top of the steel, compound curve framework.
+The very first iteration of the clay model has now been made on the steel frame.
 We are working from back to front on this specific car for several reasons.
-One of them is the fact we run several sub-projects connected to the car, such as the interior parts and bespoke headlights, simultaneously.
-More important is that the rear-end will be changed most significantly compared to the hardpoints of the base vehicle.
-It is of paramount importance to balance the new volumes with the existing parameters of the front and middle section of the base car.
-Sheer endless changes and amendments will be made to the clay model.
-We’re closely cooperating during the entire process of applying the synthetic automotive clay and changing it to the desired shape.
-Through many photos, videos, calls and visits to the workshop the focus of the team is on fine-tuning the design ideas made on paper and translating them into a shape which works on the car under real, natural light and in a realistic perspective.
+One of them is the fact we run several sub-projects connected to the car.
+The interior parts and bespoke headlights for instance.
+More important is that the rear-end will be changed most significantly compared to the original hard points.
+It is important to balance the new volumes with the base car parameters.
+The clay model will be changed endlessly.
+We’re closely cooperating during the process of applying and changing clay to the desired shape.
+Through photos, videos, calls and visits to the workshop the focus is on fine-tuning the design ideas.
+As they were made on paper they need translating into a shape which works in real perspective.